7 Best Team Building Exercises to Boost Communication and Trust

 2. Active Listening Relay

 Split into groups.
 One person hears a detailed message and has to pass it down the line—verbally, no notes, no repeats.
 By the end, what comes out is usually a version of the original… with some creative edits.
+It's like a professional game of telephone, except the stakes feel higher and the laughter comes faster.

 Outcome: Teaches people to slow down, listen hard, and resist the urge to jump in too fast.